Jomfruland Lighthouse

-Jomfruland Lighthouse (Jomfruland fyr) is a coastal lighthouse located on the island of Jomfruland in Kragerø, Norway.
+Jomfruland Lighthouse (Jomfruland fyr) is a coastal lighthouse located on the island of Jomfruland in Kragerø Municipality in Telemark county, Norway.
 The original tower, made of bricks, was first lit in 1839.
 Another tower, made of iron, was built in 1939.

+The lighthouse sits on top of a 31 m tall cylindrical cast iron tower.
+The lighthouse was painted white with a red roof.
+The light sits at an elevation of 48 m above sea level.
+The tower emits a continuous white light with a brighter flash every 15 seconds.